notarikon-nz/hackmud/scratch.md

 -theshrillery
 ```

 c.
-A link to a "private store" location
+A link to a "private store" location, e.g.

 ```
+futuretech.troy_cole_lzyzx1
 ```

 9. Visit the private store using your pin, `futuretech.troy_cole_lzyzx1 {pin:"0217"}`.
 Load expendable scripts into your first few upgrade slots.
 Now visit each file using the `i` parameter, e.g.